 The Still Alice Effect can also channel resources away from where they are most needed, both socially and within medical research.
 Billions of dollars are invested in trying to find the genetic causes of Alzheimer’s, while an average dementia care worker’s wage is substantially lower than the living wage.
 Within medical research, large grants fund genetic projects, while those researching other predictors and causes of Alzheimer’s are less well-funded.

 Even if genetic research met with a degree of success, identifying those with an inherited high risk of developing Alzheimer’s when no treatment options exist might still be a questionable goal.
 It could result in psychological trauma, extortionate medical insurance, and reduced employability for those identified as high-risk.
 Medicalising asymptomatic populations can fuel stigmatisation and itself exacerbate cognitive decline.

 The Still Alice Effect has the power to advance the fight against Alzheimer’s, but this must be coupled with informed understanding of causes and prognosis of the disease in its commoner forms, rather than the fight being reliant upon the abilities of screenwriters to illicit emotional responses through selective representation.
-Although discussion of prevalence statistics and disease subtypes might be artistically detrimental, the Still Alice Effect highlights the need for responsible portrayals of illness in popular media.Make a donation
+Although discussion of prevalence statistics and disease subtypes might be artistically detrimental, the Still Alice Effect highlights the need for responsible portrayals of illness in popular media.Support Aeon: make a one-off donation